 Leashes that attach to a waistband are also viable options.
 They allow you to participate in hands-free activities with your dog.
 These do not limit you to just bike-riding; you can also go running or just for a walk with your pet.
 Make sure to find a model that has a shock-absorbent cord, so you and your dog do not jerk each other around as you move.
 Similar to the leash that attaches directly to your bike, make sure the clips on a waistband leash are sturdy and will not accidentally release your dog.
 Metal clips usually work better than plastic.

-Another good feature for this style is an added pocket on the waistband.
+Another good feature of this style is an added pocket on the waistband.
 This makes it easy to carry your personal belongings, as well as dog treats or poop bags, without having to bring an extra bag or wear a jacket with pockets.

 Another feature to consider is a dual-handle control.
 This is usually found on a leash with a waistband.
 It allows you to securely hold your dog closer or farther away by having two different handles at varied distances from the end of the leash.
 This makes it more versatile for certain environments.
 For example, if you are riding your bike in a highly-populated area, you may want to keep your dog closer to you.
 Conversely, you can let your dog have more room if you are riding in a more rural area, where there is plenty of space to move about.

-Our top picks for the dog bike leashes are the Walky Dog, the Petego Cycleash, and the Bike Tow Leash.
+Our top picks for dog bike leashes are the Walky Dog, the Petego Cycleash, and the Bike Tow Leash.
 They are all similar styles in that they attach directly to your bike, but they differ in how they attach and how much freedom they allow your dog.
 There are also leashes on our list that attach to a waistband.
 Both styles are comparable, and the best choice just depends on your personal preference.
 The most important thing is that you find a style that works well for you and your dog.
 Whichever you prefer, we hope that you have found a good start to your shopping process by reading through our list of reviews and comprehensive buyer’s guide.

-We hope that this guide helps you find the best bike dog leash for your needs.
+We hope this guide helps you find the best bike dog leash for your needs.
 Best of luck!